 ผม จะ ไป ที่ โรงเรียน

 See anything wrong here?
 Me neither.
 Its grammatically correct.
-You might even find this exact example in an phrase book or “Learn Thai + <CleverEasySoundingWord>” brought to you by <tokenwhiteguy>.
-The problem is that its bulky.
+You might even find this exact example in a phrase book or “Learn Thai + <CleverEasySoundingWord>” brought to you by <tokenwhiteguy>.
+The problem is that it’s bulky, still and not very natural-sounding.
 Farang-sounding even.
-Lets trim the fat off this sentence.
+Let’s trim the fat off this sentence.

 ผม จะ ไป ที่ โรงเรียน